 GTIP's Journey Toward Racial Equity

 Ijeoma Oluo implores, “White People: I Don’t Want You To Understand Me Better, I Want You to Understand Yourselves” (https://bit.ly/2Uoiboj).
-We here at GTIP assimilated that message and began our own journey toward racial equity, just over two years ago.
-We took a long, hard, and yes, very painful look at ourselves.
+We here at GTIP assimilated that message and began our own journey toward racial equity in February 2017.
+We took a long, hard, and often painful look at ourselves.
 One of the many things we are learning, if we really want to diversify our training program, we must diversify our board, our faculty, and our community.

 We recently sponsored Ethical Considerations in the Field: A Gestalt Therapy Approach to Discussing Race.
 Alison Gerig ('08) and Jennifer Jones ('08 and faculty member) explored what kinds of ethical dilemmas emerge when we do or do not ask questions, and when we remain curious about our own and our clients’ social locations.
 More specifically, how do such conversations, or silences, impact our ability to have moments of mutuality with our clients?

 Our exploration continues and deepens, and we need your help.
-Please consider attending the Playback for Change fundraiser, and in addition, making a financial contribution.
+Please consider making a financial contribution.
 Your donation will increase our ability to provide tuition assistance to those in need of support, with a focus on people currently under-represented at GTIP.
 In addition, we will continue to provide racial equity workshops for the community and diversity and inclusion trainings for our faculty and supervisors.